foam-framework/foam2/src/foam/dao/README.md

 #### Overwriting Properties

-Customizing EasyDAO on the client side is a bit dificult do to the nature of how it is implemented.
+Customizing EasyDAO on the client side is a bit difficult do to the nature of how it is implemented.
 It is however, not impossible.
 The first step to take would be to create a foam model extending the original EasyDAO.
 Here you can override properties and even add some of your own.
 Since all the logic of creating the decorator chain is placed within a single property it is a bit hard to modify.
 However, EasyDAO comes equipped with a method allowing the user to specify their own unique decorator chain using the properties that they have added.
 This is known as getOuterDAO.

-Here you are provided the tail of the decorator chain already constructed somewhere between JDAO and the rest of the proprietry foam daos, and you need only add to this and return a pointer to the last decorator in your completed chain.
-This is a simple way to EasyDAO whichever DAOs you like, however it is not without its drawbacks.
-For instance if you would like a ProxyDAO to come exactly in between two specific ProxyDAOs in foam you will not be abke to make it purely EasyDAO.
+Here you are provided the tail of the decorator chain already constructed somewhere between JDAO and the rest of the proprietry foam DAOs, and you need only add to this and return a pointer to the last decorator in your completed chain.
+This is a simple way to EasyDAO whichever DAO decorators you wish, however it is not without its drawbacks.
+For instance if you would like a ProxyDAO to come exactly in between two specific ProxyDAOs in foam you will not be abke to make it purely with EasyDAO.
 Fret not, however for the next section will explain the support that EasyDAO provides for strategic placement of all your DAO needs.

 &nbsp;

 #### Precise Placement of EasyDAO Decorators

-On some rare occations, interdependencies between the semantics of each DAO decorator do arrise.
+On some rare occations, interdependencies between the semantics of each DAO decorator do arise.
 Here, precise placement of a decorator is required.
-This can be acheived using the addDecorator method which places a null ending chain (similar to the semantics of the more familiar setDecorator()) after a specified dao.
-The specific dao it places the decorator chain is in relation to the methods second argument, which is the class info of the dao to be placed in relation to.
-Set the last argument to true if you want to place it before the given dao, and false otherwise.
+This can be acheived using the addDecorator method which places a null ending chain (similar to the semantics of the more familiar setDecorator()) after a specified DAO.
+The specific DAO it places the decorator chain is in relation to the methods second argument, which is the class info of the DAO to be placed in relation to.
+Set the last argument to true if you want to place it before the given DAO, and false otherwise.
 Although complicated, this specialized function gives full controll over where to place decorators within the EasyDAO chain.
-The following is an example of its use,
+The following is an example of its use:

 ```java
 foam.dao.EasyDAO dao = new foam.dao.EasyDAO.Builder(x)